General Description and Purpose

 - Be enrolled at an eligible institution pursuing an eligible degree that is not in religious training or theological education.
 (NOTE: Students majoring in Religion at Roanoke College would still be eligible for VTAG, Theology Majors would not be eligible according to this criteria).

 The award amount is based on the number of eligible students and the amount of funds appropriated by the General Assembly.
-The maximum annual undergraduate award is projected by the State Council of Higher Education for Virginia at $3,400.

 Awards are automatically renewed provided that the student continues to meet eligibility requirements and has not exceeded the maximum number of years of eligibility.